bxrdy/systems-programming-rust/README.md

 # Systems Programming w/ Rust

-Exploring Rust's approach to systems programming through implementations.
-Rust caught my attention for systems programming - not claiming it's perfect, just curious about the hype.
-Building reliable, performant code with memory safety guarantees (well, C & C++ folks would somewhat not agree with me lol :P).
+Ever wonder what happens when you take C's performance obsession and add a compiler that actually cares about your mental health?

-C gives you that 3 AM adrenaline rush when malloc goes rogue, but I prefer my crashes at compile time.
+That's basically Rust - and honestly, I got curious about the hype.
+Sure, C gives you that 3 AM adrenaline rush when malloc goes rogue, but I'd rather my code yell at me during compilation than crash in production (sorry C & C++ folks, but you know it's true lol :P).

+This repo is my journey through Rust's take on systems programming - no claims of perfection, just exploration.

 ## What's Inside